FarhanMunshi1/PS5ControllerTester/README.md

 # PS5ControllerTester
 Connect ps5 controller to an esp32, and test it using a python application

-1) run the arduino file.
+1) Put in your ps5 controller ID thing & run the arduino file.
 You need the libraries: https://github.com/rodneybakiskan/ps5-esp32 ArduinoJson
 2) Connect your ps5 controller to esp by holding the share and power button